 Class Meetings.
 The class schedule assumes that 50 contact minutes are equivalent to one hour of instruction.
 The corresponding class durations depend on the number of class meetings per week.
 The number of hours per week is usually equivalent to the number of course credits, but not always.
-This is often the case with courses with studio, laboratory or clinical instruction.
+Additional contact hours are generally required for courses with studio, laboratory or clinical instruction.

-Attendance.
+Student Attendance.
 Faculty must keep accurate attendance records.
 Attendance records are needed to verify a student's registration and to comply with requirements for the receipt of federal financial aid (see the section "Registration and Grading Procedures," below).
-Failure to maintain and/or submit attendance records in a timely manner may hinder students from receiving their financial aid awards.
+Failure to submit accurate attendance records jeopardizes the students' financial aid and puts the college at risk for federal penalties.